What Are Adaptogenic Herbs | Teelixir

 Before modern medicine became prevalent, herbal medicine was the primary healing modality.
 Adaptogenic herbs play a crucial role in ancient medicinal systems like Indian Ayurvedic medicine and Traditional Chinese Medicine, which are the oldest and most comprehensive systems in the world.

 So, what do adaptogenic herbs do?
 They help the body adapt, quite literally.
-These herbs support the HPA axis (hypothalamic-pituitary-adrenal axis), mitigate the physiological stress response, preserve cortisol levels, and reduce inflammation and imbalances caused by chronic stress.
+These herbs support the HPA axis (hypothalamic-pituitary-adrenal axis), mitigate the physiological stress response, preserve cortisol levels, and support the body's response to stress.
 They possess intelligence that brings the body closer to equilibrium and homeostasis.
 Adaptogenic herbs assist in regulating vital systems in the body, depending on the specific needs of the individual's health at that time.

 Additionally, adaptogenic herbs serve as everyday tonics and long-term superfoods that strengthen multiple body systems in a non-specific manner, offering various benefits.
 In the fast-paced modern world, these herbs play a vital role in supporting, nourishing, and protecting individuals in a multifaceted way.